 One SEO professional asked John Mueller about whether source code could be considered duplicate content.

-Their situation is that they work at a developer staffing company and they publish technical articles weekly about things like developer hacks and tips in their blog section.
+Their situation is that they work at a developer staffing company and they publish technical article content weekly about things like developer hacks and tips in their blog section.

 Is it okay to have the same external source code as a reference to two or more articles?
 For example, if you have five different articles talking about express.js topics, but you’re using the same source code information from a referring source.